Planning Your Trip

 Where to Stay

-For Netherland first-timers, you’ll want to head straight to Amsterdam which is the country's capital and most famous city.
+Most first-time visitors head straight to Amsterdam which is the country's capital and most popular city welcoming 19 million visitors in 2019 (compared to 1 million residents).
 From here you can take day trips to Utrecht, Haarlem, The Hague, and Gouda.
 You can also get to Rotterdam in a day, but this city, known for its contemporary art and architecture, is worth spending a few nights in.
 Plus, from Rotterdam you can reach Tilburg, Breda, and both the De Biesbosch and Drunen National Parks.

 Interior design in the Netherlands is incredibly chic, and there are plenty of luxe hotels to stay in such as The Dylan in Amsterdam and Hotel Pincoffs in Rotterdam.
 Airbnb is available around the country, in fact you can even find some houseboats on the site, if you’re looking for somewhere different to stay.